ThiagoGonzalezz/ThiagoGonzalezz/README.md

 <h2> ⭐About Me</h2>

 I am a 21-year-old Computer Systems Engineering student at UTN FRBA, currently in my fourth year.
-I am dedicated, organized, and professional, always looking to continue learning and gaining experience in this amazing field.
+Passionate about backend development, software architecture, and clean code, I am always eager to learn and improve my skills.

+I consider myself dedicated, organized, and professional, with a strong problem-solving mindset.
+I enjoy tackling challenges, working on meaningful projects, and collaborating with others to create efficient and scalable solutions.

+I’m currently exploring Docker, and I’m interested in contributing to open-source projects.
+I also love sharing knowledge and engaging with the tech community.

 </span>